jexuswebserver/jexus_docs/manager/tutorials/ancm-diagnostics.rst

   the web apps.
 * Visual C++ 2015 runtime is not installed.
 * Handler setting in ``web.config`` is invalid.
+* In-process module has no access to the content folder.

 A thorough diagnostics tool can reveal typical configuration mistakes and help resolve them.